triblatron/dagui/README.md

   * spatial occupancy e.g. creation makes room, deletion takes back space
 * Support menu bar
   * menus accessible by mouse or keyboard
+  * searchable with listing of matches as actions
 * Support STL containers in widgets
   * std::list where insertion in middle is common
   * template parameter of container with sensible default
+* track cursor position for events
+  * can be used to position child windows
+* Support child windows as first class citizens
+  * dragging happens automatically without having to compute coordinates in event handler
 * Support dual-listbox widget
   * available list
   * active list